 Visiting Washington, D.C.

-***Due to COVID-19, tours are suspended throughout Washington, D.C., through the month of April.
-Check back for tour status updates for spring and summer.
+***Due to COVID-19, tours are suspended throughout Washington, D.C.
+Check back for updates.

 Washington, D.C. offers multiple attractions for people of all ages.
 Take a trip to some of our nation’s most influential landmarks and attractions, like the U.S. Capitol or the Washington Monument.
 Come visit D.C.’s countless museums, memorials, gardens, and more!
 My office will be more than happy to assist you as you plan your trip to our nation’s capital.
 Please fill out a tour request form through my website to get assistance with all of your tours.
 Upon receiving your request, a member of my staff will reach out to you.